You are here: Infothek - Blood Pressure and Diet

 Rote Bete kann den Blutdruck senken

-Diet is also a decisive factor.
-If you don't change your eating habits consistently and in the long run, excess weight won't go away.
-As the text above shows, blood pressure and eating habits are closely linked.
-Below you'll find more information about "diet and high blood pressure."
-Among other things, you'll learn more about salt, fructose, and beetroot for high blood pressure.
+On the other hand, diet is a crucial factor.
+If you don't consistently and permanently change your diet, excess weight can't be reduced.
+So blood pressure and eating habits are closely linked.
+Below you will find more information on the topic of diet and high blood pressure.
+Among other things, you'll learn about salt, fructose, and beetroot in relation to high blood pressure.

 Articles in this category: